sakloui/jorban-martysmods.github.io/docs/reshade/index.md

 <details markdown="block">
 <summary>Global Preprocessor Advanced Arguments</summary>
-Those options here will rarely need to be changed, but for old games or emulators, you might have to fiddle around with them.
-Here is a description of them.
+These more advanced options here will rarely need to be changed, but for old games or emulators, you might have to fiddle around with them.

+Here is a generalized description of them.

 ------